huggingface/hub-docs/docs/hub/repositories-getting-started.md

 git push
 ```

 And you're done!
 You can check your repository on Hugging Face with all the recently added files.
 For example, in the screenshot below the user added a number of files.
-Note that one of the files in this example has a size of `413 MB`, so the repo uses Git LFS to track it.
+Note that some files in this example have a size of `1.04 GB`, so the repo uses Git LFS to track it.

 <div class="flex justify-center">
 <img class="block dark:hidden" src="https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/hub/repo_with_files.png"/>